ARM-software/android-nn-driver/README.md

     SPDX-License-Identifier: MIT

-This enables machine processing of license information based on the SPDX License Identifiers that are here available: http://spdx.org/licenses/
+This enables machine processing of license information based on the SPDX License Identifiers that are available here: http://spdx.org/licenses/